tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

     Requires=mysqld.service
     After=mysqld.service

-There are two main environment files usde in this service.
+There are two main environment files used in this service.
 One containing the :term:`Tango Host` address in file `/etc/tangorc`:

 .. code-block:: console